Travel and identification documents for entering Canada

-Make sure you carry proper identification for yourself and any children travelling with you to assist in confirming your legal right or authorization to enter Canada.
+Make sure you carry proper identification for yourself and any children or minors travelling with you.
+You must be able to confirm your legal right or authorization to enter Canada at the border.

 Residents returning to Canada

 Upon arrival at a Canadian port of entry, travellers must satisfy a CBSA border services officer (BSO) that they meet the requirements for entry into Canada.
-For Canadian citizens, permanent residents and Registered Indians under the Indian Act, this can be done through questioning and through verifying documentation such as a Canadian passport, a Canadian birth certificate, a permanent residence card, a citizenship card, or a Secure Certificate of Indian Status (SCIS) card.
+For Canadian citizens, permanent residents and persons registered under the Indian Act, this can be done through questioning and through verifying documentation such as a:

-If you do not have a passport, and are returning to Canada, the following documents can denote identity and/or citizenship:
+If you do not have a passport, and are returning to Canada, the following documents can denote identity and citizenship:

 - NEXUS card, held by a Canadian citizen, when entering Canada by air (when coming from the U.S.), land, or marine modes